The 13th Mass Spectrometry in Biotechnology and Medicine (MSBM) will be held again in Dubrovnik, Croatia at the Centre for Advanced Academic Studies

 The genesis of the MSBM Summer School came from Prof. Jasna Peter-Katalinić who at that time was a Prof. at the University of Münster.
 Under her guidance the first School took place in September of 2001 at the now famous UNESCO CAAS.
 While extremely successful, the mood of the event was dampened due to the attack in New York City the prior week.
 In fact, most of the American invited speakers like Alan Marshall and Ljiljana Paša-Tolić could not leave the country.
 Given the effort required to put on such an event with over 50 attendees and a couple dozen faculty, and the relative size of the field in Biological MS back then, the next school did not take place until July of 2007.
 Between the first and second Schools an organizing committee formed that has subsequently been fairly stable with regard to members who have planned and held Schools every year since 2009.

 As the school is held in Dubrovnik attendees come mostly from Europe, but frequently we have attendees from as far away as China and South America.
-Their backgrounds vary from biology to clinical chemistry, bioinformatics and physics, with levels of training varying as well from beginning graduate students to faculty with no prior knowledge of mass spectrometry.
+Their parallax vary from biology to clinical chemistry, bioinformatics and physics, with levels of training varying as well from beginning graduate students to faculty with no prior knowledge of mass spectrometry.
 Of course the summer school is all about learning, but it also provides a great opportunity to network and discuss new ideas in a relaxing UNESCO world heritage environment.

 The focus of the school is on technology, methods and applications of mass spectrometry.
 The week begins with a Sunday evening plenary lecture that is followed by a reception in the CAAS courtyard.
 Monday’s agenda consists entirely of didactic lectures with a set of practical questions being handed out at day’s end.
 During the week attendees work on these questions with the aid of faculty who gauge progress and help with explanations.
 This all happens in the lovely CAAS courtyard fueled by drinks and pizza to spur them on.
 At week’s end the questions are reviewed and for those who submit their answers prior to the revision and pass the threshold studying credits (equivalent of 2-4 ECTS credits) may be given in many EU based Universities.